-Institution Name: California State University NorthridgeDate of Report: 10/29/2020Covering Quarter Ending: 09/30/2020Total Amount of Funds Awarded: Section (a) (1) Institutional Portion: \$22,326,164Section (a) (2): \$3,383,018Section (a) (3): \$0Final Report?
+Institution Name: California State University Northridge Date of Report: 04/09/2021 Covering Quarter Ending: 03/31/2021

+Total Amount of Funds Awarded: Section (a) (1) Institutional Portion: \$22,326,164 Section (a) (2): \$3,383,018 Section (a) (3): \$0 Final Report?
 No

-Category Amount in (a)(1) institutional dollars Amount in (a)(2) dollars, if applicable Amount in (a)(3) dollars, if applicable Explanatory Notes Providing additional emergency financial aid grants to students. \$ O \$ O \$0 Blank Providing reimbursements for tuition, housing, room and board, or other fee refunds. \$ O \$ O \$ O Blank Providing tuition discounts.
-Blank \$ O \$ O Blank Covering the cost of providing additional technology hardware to students, such as laptops or tablets, or covering the added cost of technology fees. \$ 0 \$ 0 \$ 0 Blank Providing or subsidizing the costs of high-speed internet to students or faculty to transition to an online environment. \$ O \$ O \$ O Blank Subsidizing off-campus housing costs due to dormitory closures or decisions to limit housing to one student per room; subsidizing housing costs to reduce housing density; paying for hotels or other off-campus housing for students who need to be isolated; paying travel expenses for students who need to leave campus early due to coronavirus infections or campus interruptions. \$ 0 \$ 0 \$0 Blank Subsidizing food service to reduce density in eating facilities, to provide pre-packaged meals, or to add hours to food service operations to accommodate social distancing. \$ 0 \$ 0 \$ 0 Blank Costs related to operating additional class sections to enable social distancing, such as those for hiring more instructors and increasing campus hours of operations. \$ 0 \$ 0 \$ 0 Blank Campus safety and operations. \$ 0 \$ O \$ O Blank
+Category Amount in (a)(1) institutional dollars Amount in (a)(2) dollars, if applicable Amount in (a)(3) dollars, if applicable Explanatory Notes Providing additional emergency financial aid grants to students.
+1 \$ 147,796 \$ 525,289 \$ 0 Blank Providing reimbursements for tuition, housing, room and board, or other fee refunds. \$ 0 \$ 0 \$ 0 Blank Providing tuition discounts.
+Blank \$ 0 \$0 Blank Covering the cost of providing additional technology hardware to students, such as laptops or tablets, or covering the added cost of technology fees. \$ 404,226 \$ 0 \$ 0 Primarily laptop rentals for students use.
+Providing or subsidizing the costs of high-speed internet to students or faculty to transition to an online environment. \$ 107,459 \$ 0 \$ 0 Primarily hot spots for faculty and student use.
+Subsidizing off-campus housing costs due to dormitory closures or decisions to limit housing to one student per room; subsidizing housing costs to reduce housing density; paying for hotels or other off-campus housing for students who need to be isolated; paying travel expenses for students who need to leave campus early due to coronavirus infections or campus interruptions. \$ 0 \$ 0 \$ 0 Blank Subsidizing food service to reduce density in eating facilities, to provide pre-packaged meals, or to add hours to food service operations to accommodate social distancing. \$ 458,608 \$ 0 \$ 0 Meals for students remaining on campus during winter holidays (\$ 6,999), Meal plan subsidy for all fall semesters (\$ 451,609).
+Costs related to operating additional class sections to enable social distancing, such as those for hiring more instructors and increasing campus hours of operations. \$ 0 \$ 0 \$ 0 Blank Campus safety and operations.
+2 \$ 287,183 \$ 0 \$ 0 PPE, filters, cleaners, disinfectants for infection control on campus (\$ 249,101), COVID testing student athletes (\$ 38,082).

-To support any element of the cost of attendance (as defined under Section 472 of the Higher Education Act of 1965, as amended (HEA)) per Section 18004(c) of the CARES Act and the Interim Final Rule published in the Federal Register on June 17, 2020 (85 FR 36494).
+1 To support any element of the cost of attendance (as defined under Section 472 of the Higher Education Act of 1965, as amended (HEA)) per Section 18004(c) of the CARES Act and the Interim Final Rule published in the Federal Register on June 17, 2020 (85 FR 36494).
 Community Colleges in California, all public institutions in Washington State, and all institutions in Massachusetts have different requirements due to recent U.S. District Court actions.
 Please discuss with legal counsel.
 HEERF litigation updates can be found here.
 Including costs or expenses related to the disinfecting and cleaning of dorms and other campus facilities, purchases of personal protective equipment (PPE), purchases of cleaning supplies, adding personnel to increase the frequency of cleaning, the reconfiguration of facilities to promote social distancing, etc.